mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 }
 ```

-We can simply this by putting our mapper in the record itself:
+We can do this simply by putting our mapper in the record itself:

 ```csharp
 public class CustomerRecord